Current position and fornalized commitments

-Within the current EU- JPI -project "ReduceAMU", UM cooperates with colleagues at ETH in Switzerland, National Veterinary Institute in Norway, Uppsala University, Khon Kaen University in Thailand and ILRI in Vietnam.
+Within the recent EU- JPIAMR -project "ReduceAMU", UM cooperates with colleagues at ETH in Switzerland, National Veterinary Institute in Norway, Uppsala University, Khon Kaen University in Thailand and ILRI in Vietnam.

 Over the years UM has through PhD-training activities established close cooperation/contacts with colleagues at the veterinary faculties/academies in Tartu, Estonia; Jelgava, Latvia; Kaunas, Lithuania; Vitebsk, Belarus and St Petersburg, Russia.